 Each project team is free to determine how best to allocate the cost share requirement among the team members.
-The amount contributed by individual project team members may vary, as long as the cost share requirement for the entire project is met.
+The amount contributed by individual project team members may vary, as long as the cost share requirement for the entire U.S. project subject to an award under this FOA is met.